 kubernetes_secret_namespace and kubernetes_secret_name fields specify where

-Reference the Secrets from AWS Secrets Manager as outputs from the CloudFormation stack, and then use them in your Component config.components/helm.toml
+Reference the secrets from AWS Secrets Manager as outputs from the CloudFormation stack, and then use them in your component config.Terraform components with secrets

 actions/rds_secrets.toml